YuukanOO/uniformcss.com/docs/introduction/managing-file-size.md

 ## Managing File Size

-Due to its low-level nature, utility-first CSS frameworks are generally known to possess a large file-sizes.
+Due to its low-level nature, utility-first CSS frameworks are generally known to be large in file-sizes.
 Compared to other frameworks, Uniform CSS is uniquely designed to maintain a minimal footprint.
 The following guide also covers ways you can further reduce your output size.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}